lockss/lockss-rtd-portal/docs/migration/upgrading1-dnf.rst

 This operating system uses Dnf for package management.
-Run the following Dnf command:
+Run the following Dnf command as ``root``:

 .. code-block:: shell